Shakti Mills gang rape: Incident

 A 22-year-old photojournalist working in Mumbai was gang raped by five people at the Shakti Mills compound, where she had gone on assignment with a male colleague on 22 August 2013.
 According to the statements given to the police by the two victims, the photojournalist and her colleague left their office at 5:00 pm on an assignment to take some photographs of the deserted Shakti Mills compound.
 Five men tied up the male colleague and took turns raping the photojournalist while holding a broken beer bottle to her neck to keep her from shouting for help.
 The rapists then forced the victim to clean the crime scene, and took two photos of her on a cellphone, threatening to release the photos on social networks if she reported the attack.

 Following the assault, the men brought her back to the place where her colleague was being held.
 They accompanied the survivor and her colleague to the railway tracks around 7:15 pm, where they were told to stay.
 When the criminals left, she informed her colleague that she had been raped six times by the five men and needed medical treatment.
-On reaching the Mahalaxmi station, her colleague contacted their boss and asked him to come.
-They went by taxi to Jaslok Hospital at Peddar Road.
+On reaching the Mahalaxmi railway station, her colleague contacted their boss and asked him to come.
+They went by taxi to Jaslok Hospital on Gopalrao Deshmukh Marg.
 The victim called her mother and told her to meet her at the hospital.
 The survivor was bleeding profusely when she arrived at the hospital.
 She was immediately admitted and began undergoing medical treatment.
 She gave her statement to police on 26 August, and was discharged on the night of 27 August.